demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-mappings-of-user-group

 ***
-Get the mappings of a user group
+Get the mappings of a user group.

 #### Base Command